 American Speech-Language-Hearing Association (ASHA) describes speech language pathologists (SLPs) as healthcare providers that work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.
 Typically SLPs can work in a variety of environments such as research, education and health care settings.
 SLPs often work as part of a interdisciplinary team, which may include physicians, audiologists, social workers, physical and occupational therapists, teachers and more.
 Please visit the ASHA website for details.

 To become a speech language pathologist you must graduate from an accredited masters level speech language pathology program.
 Typically a SLP graduate degree is a two year program after your bachelor's degree.
-There are currently 298 accredited speech language pathology masters degree programs in the United States.
+There are over 300 accredited speech language pathology masters degree programs in the United States.

 American Speech-Language-Hearing Association